Intruder (1993 film): Themes

 One of the main themes of Intruso is the destructive potential of obsessive passion and its links with death and sex.
 Intruso forms with Amantes (1991) and Celos (1999) a trilogy of films about love as uncontrollable passion that ends tragically.
 These three films directed by Vicente Aranda are loosely based in real crime stories.

 Analysis

-Intruso concern an impossible love triangle that ends in murder.
+Intruso deals with an impossible love triangle that ends in murder.
 Aranda's direction is concise, its style austere, unadorned and atoned with the claustrophobic and dark atmosphere of the film.
 Jose Luis Alcaine's cinematography is dark and cold.
 The camera has a fondness for darkened bedrooms intense two- shots winter light according to the dark plot line.